VicTorres23/Cell_Factory_Design_2024_Bugs_Found/README.md

 pip3 install -U cameo

------ BY DOING THIS ESCHER STARTED WORKING BUT AN ERROR WAS SHOWN REGARDING THE CAMEO LIBRARY, DEBUGGING IS STILL IN PROCESS -----

 Another option for Escher that Andrew told us was the online website: https://escher.github.io/#/ Here set Map and Model as None and hit the Load Map button, upload the map.json in the new window.

+----- BY DOING THIS ESCHER STARTED WORKING BUT AN ERROR WAS SHOWN REGARDING THE CAMEO LIBRARY, THIS WAS CORRECTED BY SUBMITTING THE NEXT COMMANDS -----

+pip3 install pandas==1.5.3

+pip3 install cobrapy==0.26.3